-Gerry and Anne O’Connor of Stony Brook, New York, are just back from Brazil, where their adventures included a surprise WOW Moment.
+Gerry and Anne O’Connor of Stony Brook, New York, visited Brazil in fall 2018, where their adventures included a surprise WOW Moment.
 A WOW Moment is, of course, an exclusive insider experience that Wendy adds to every third qualifying WOW List trip.
 The O’Connors’ WOW Moment came on Day 7 of a 22-day itinerary designed by Rio-based Brazil specialist Paul Irvine.
 Usually, when a traveler returns from a WOW Moment, we interview them.
 But Gerry was so moved by his Rio surprise that he wrote an article for us before we even had a chance to ask him.
 What follows are his own words about what Paul orchestrated for them in Rio.

 How It Began

 We were seven days into our trip when our local guide, Carlos, piloting a propane-gas-driven Ford through Rio traffic, turned toward us and said with a devilish glint in his eye, “Today begins your WOW Moment.”

 Anne and I were dumbfounded.
 During our many conversations with Paul, we had never talked specifically about the WOW Moment.
 We had become so focused on the journey that we had forgotten all about it.
 But after numerous emails and itinerary modifications, Paul knew us well—our interests, limitations, hopes, and dreams.

 We had met Carlos after our first night in Rio.
 As we were leaving the hotel for our first day of touring Rio, the concierge nodded toward Carlos, gave us the thumbs-up sign, and mouthed, “He’s the best!”
 We knew we were in good hands.

 Now, however, he was smiling but totally non-communicative, which was very unlike him.
 Normally loquacious, he had pressed his mute button.

 The Surprise Is Revealed